demondayza/NUC8i3BEK-Hackintosh-Build/README.md

 - GPU: Intel Iris Plus Graphics 655
 - RAM: 8x1 GB 2400MHz
 - Storage: 240GB M.2 SSD
 I brought a bundle package which cost me a total of $510 for everything.
-[Link To Bundle](https://www.ple.com.au/Products/634228/Intel-i3-NUC-Bean-Canyon-Super-Starter-Bundle)
+[Link To Bundle](https://www.ple.com.au/Products/641565/Intel-10th-Gen-i5-NUC-DIY-Starter-Bundle) [This bundle is slightly different]

 ## Setup
 The Intel Nuc comes with a vesa mount which i mounted onto my monitor which makes it compact and hidden.
 I am using a ethernet cable connected to my main PC which allows me to get internet.